 Harford County sparkles with Christmas and New Year celebrations.
 Harford’s Heart is the guide that local readers rely on for holiday entertainment and information on after-Christmas sales.
 Keep them coming to your store for the New Year, and beyond!

 Feature articles plus, our “just-the-right-length” regular articles keep our readers informed about all the elements that make Harford County a great place to live, work and play!• Interview With an Artist – profile of a local artist whose unique artwork is featured on the cover.

 - Interview With an Artist – profile of a local artist whose unique artwork is featured on the cover.

-- Harford Picks – featuring local bands and musicians brought to you by Music Land.
+- Harford Picks – featuring local bands and musicians brought to you by Larry Noto of Music Land.